cdjc/PythonAsBasic/README.md

 # PythonAsBasic
 An attempt to get Python as close to BASIC as possible.
 For historical BASIC study.
+Documentation to come.